chanel00/Final-Project-CS506/README.md

 This project demonstrated that traditional machine learning models — including logistic regression, linear regression, and random forest — struggle when the feature set does not strongly relate to the target variable.

-While the Random Forest Classifier showed slight improvement, overall prediction strength remained low.
+While the Random Forest Regressor showed slight improvement, overall prediction strength remained low.
 The results highlight that product rating prediction is inherently complex and requires more expressive and detailed data sources.
+I think it is possible, given the work done here, that there could be more powerful data tools and applications that can be used to predict both ratings and popularity and I think developing this further could be something that I work on beyond this course.